Pierre et Marie Curie station

-Pierre et Marie Curie (/fr/) is a station on the southeast branch of Line 7 of the Paris Métro.
+Pierre et Marie Curie (/fr/) is a station on the southeast branch of Line 7 of the Paris Metro.
 The station, located in Ivry-sur-Seine, was opened in 1946.

 It was previously known as Pierre Curie.
-Following a renovation completed on 31 January 2007, it was renamed to honour his wife and fellow Nobel laureate Maria Skłodowska-Curie as well on 8 March, International Women's Day.
-It thereby became the third station in the Métro named for a woman that is not a saint, after Marguerite de Rochechouart and Louise Michel.
+Following a renovation completed on 31 January 2007, it was renamed to honour his wife and fellow Nobel laureate Marie Curie (Maria Skłodowska-Curie) as well on 8 March, International Women's Day.
+It thereby became the third station on the métro named for a woman that is not a saint, after Marguerite de Rochechouart and Louise Michel.